Keep Your Car Clean to Beat Germs and Viruses

 How UV disinfection can help you make your car virus-proof?

 As you know, the sun is the primary source of UV light, these are further categorized into three types: UV-A, UV-B, and UV-C. UV-A and UV-B light are responsible for sunburns and premature skin aging.
 Constant exposure to both may even cause skin cancer.
 UV-C light is the most harmful, but it is absorbed in the atmosphere and doesn’t reach the skin surface.

 However, the UV-C light is useful in eliminating bacteria and germs.
-This is the reason it is manually produced to disinfect high touch surfaces in the form of various products such as UV disinfection lamps, portable lamps, or sanitation wands.
+This is the reason it is manually produced to disinfect high touch surfaces in the form of various products such as UV disinfection lamps, or sanitation wands.

 These are of great help in the time of coronavirus as these are strong enough to destroy the genetic DNA and RNA of viruses and bacteria.
 According to the National Academy of Sciences, UV light can kill viruses and has been used to disinfect surfaces and water for a long time.

 Well, if you think that exposing your car directly to sunlight will kill coronavirus, you need to rethink it!
 No, going outside won’t save you from catching coronavirus, but taking preventive measures and disinfecting your car with UV-C products will reduce the chances of you catching it.